 It appears that special interests have now found their way into government enforcement, by default.
 Legislators and other politicians, which can include a Sheriff, are being bought and paid for, as a means to make and enforce law that not only secures special interests, but that also secures revenue related to special interests.
 Blind enforcement of these special interest inspired laws, generally benefit the special interest groups themselves, at the expense of the people's fundamental rights, wealth and property ownership.
 A wise Sheriff must see this, and protect the people from this, by exercising Constitutional discretion, aka, taking the Oath seriously.

 We must as a community take mental illness very seriously.
-Too many "criminal acts" are attached to mental illness.
-How does law enforcement approach a subject who has or is in the process of committing a criminal act, who may be a special needs adult?
+How does law enforcement approach a subject who has or is in the process of committing a "criminal act," who may be a special needs adult?
+Is the individual aware that the action may be criminal?
 This is something very close to my heart as a father of a special needs adult.
 Of course in my mind, I am a bit biased, compassion and communication must come first.
 But this may not always work, depending upon the illness.
 Law enforcement has some good training in approaching adults with special needs, and I would like to take it higher, through more professional, sensitivity training.
-It weighs heavily in my chest when a special needs adult is "mistaken" as a subject in the "willful" commission of a crime to do "harm."
+It weighs heavily in my chest when a special needs adult is mistaken as a subject in the "willful" commission of a crime.
 I want to find a way to better balance the law enforcement and medical approach.

 The Criminal Element: